 ICMA is a partner in the Volunteers for Economic Growth Alliance (VEGA), a 501 (c)(3) nonprofit, founded in 2004 through a Leader with Associates (LWA) cooperative agreement, as a vehicle to allow USAID Economic Growth Officers to reach out to organizations providing technical experts in private, public, and NGO sector development.
 VEGA is the world’s largest consortium of economic growth volunteer organizations that collectively have assisted 140 developing and transitional countries by sending out more than 25,000 experts/advisers to help promote economic growth activities over the last 40 years.
 VEGA has a credible track record of delivering economic development programs with sustainable solutions throughout the developing world.
-Since its inception in 2004, USAID funding of $4 million for VEGA has resulted in global programs worth more than $140 million.

-The VEGA LWA:
+About the VEGA LWA: